Concept of

 Sovereignty is associated with autonomy.

 Sovereignty is a concept that can be understood in different ways depending on the chosen approach.
-Within the realm of politics , sovereignty is associated with the exercise of authority in a certain territory.
-This authority rests with the people, although the people do not directly exercise it but delegate this power to their representatives.
+Within the scope of politics , sovereignty is associated with the fact of exercising authority in a certain territory.
+This authority rests with the people, although the people do not directly exercise it but instead delegate said power to their representatives.

 The dictionary of the Royal Spanish Academy (RAE) also defines the concept of sovereignty as the highest authority within a political scheme and mentions the sovereign as the superior being within an entity that is not material.

-For example: "Argentina once again claimed sovereignty over the Falkland Islands" , "We cannot say what to do in a territory over which we have no sovereignty" , "The Central American president preferred not to make statements about the conflict since he said he had no intention of getting involved in the sovereignty of a foreign country" .
+For example: "Argentina once again claimed sovereignty over the Malvinas Islands" , "We cannot say what to do in a territory over which we do not have sovereignty" , "The Central American president preferred not to make statements about the conflict since he said have no intention of getting involved in the sovereignty of a foreign country .

 Etymology of sovereignty

-Before moving forward with the definition of the term sovereignty, it is important to determine its etymological origin .
+Before moving forward with the definition of the term sovereignty, it is important that we determine its etymological origin .
 In this sense, it must be emphasized that it is found in Latin and more specifically in the union of several elements of said language.

 Thus, it is formed by the sum of super ( "above" ), the suffix anus (which can be translated as "origin" ) and the suffix ia .
-Based on this, we could determine that the meaning of the concept is that of the quality that the sovereign has; that is, the one who has authority over the rest.
+Starting from this we could determine that the meaning of the concept is that of the quality that the sovereign has; that is, the one who has authority over the rest.

 The power of the State

-In this sense, it is important to emphasize that there are various types of sovereignty.
-Thus, we find national sovereignty , which establishes that power is in the hands of the people and that it is exercised through the set of constitutional bodies that are representative of the citizenry.
+In this sense, it is important that we emphasize that there are different types of sovereignty.
+Thus, we find national sovereignty , which establishes that power is in the hands of the people and that this is exercised through the set of constitutional bodies that are representative of citizens .

-Let us take the case of Spain .
-In this country, its Magna Carta , and more precisely in its article 1.2 , establishes that national sovereignty resides in the Spanish people and that it is precisely from them that the respective powers of the State arise.
+Take the case of Spain .
+In this country it is established in its Magna Carta , and more precisely in its article 1.2 , that national sovereignty resides in the Spanish people and that it is precisely from them that the respective powers of the State are born.

 Revolution